blahosyl/enlightened-publishing/README.md

 - create an online presence specifically for this workshop
 - ~~add subscribers to his email list~~
 - *have potential customers contact the client by email*
-- *have potential customers book a meeing with the client*
+- *have potential customers book a meeting with the client*
 - have universities commission him for the workshop
 - ~~direct users to Substack~~
 - *direct users to the client's blog on Open Access Publishing*